teracyhq/dev/docs/advanced_usage.rst

       }
     }

-After that, ``$ vagrant reload``, then this override configuration will update the VM with *3072* MB of memory instead of default *2048* MB of memory.
+After that, ``$ vagrant reload``, then this overridden configuration will update the VM with *3072* MB memory instead of default *2048* MB memory.

 This applied the same for other configuration that you want to override.
 Under the hood, we merge the `vagrant_config_override.json` with `vagrant_config.json` to create the configuration settings.
-The configuration settings are then applied to the `Vagrantfile`.
+The configuration settings are then applied to the `Vagrantfile` file.

 Upgrading